rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

           - shell: echo "motd contains the word hi"
             when: motd_contents.stdout.find('hi') != -1

-Ansible always registers something in a registered variable, even when it skips a task because the condition is not met.
-This way you can query the variable for `` is skipped`` to know if task was attempted or not.
+Ansible always registers something in a registered variable for every host, even on hosts where Ansible skips a task because a condition is not met.
+This way you can query the variable for ``is skipped`` to know if task was attempted or not.

 You can access the string contents of the registered variable using the 'stdout' value.
 You can use registered results in the loop of a task if the variable is a list.
 If the variabe is not a list, you can convert it into a list.
 You can either use "stdout_lines" or call "home_dirs.stdout.split()".
 You can also split the lines by other fields::